 FAQ: What's volume leveling?

 Roon analyzes your music files using the ReplayGain algorithm.
-Roon also uses volume leveling information provided by TIDAL for their streaming content.
+Roon also uses volume leveling information provided by TIDAL and Qobuz for their streaming content.

 Introduction Volume Leveling automatically adjusts the playback volume in order to maintain a consistent level regardless of the source material.
 Many people have Volume Leveling enabled all of the time as a way to minimize the need for manual volume ...

 The most common reasons why DSD is converted to PCM are: The audio device isn't reporting DSD support to Roon The audio device isn't configured to support DSD playback Volume leveling or Crossfade are enabled for the current zone Features in the DSP ...